xmos/lib_awe/README.rst

 device.

 .. note::
-    You must manually obtain the libAWWCore.a file and place in the lib_awe/lib/xs3a directory in able to build applications with this software.
+    You must manually obtain the `libAWECore.a <https://www.xmos.com/file/libawecore_a>`_ file and place in the lib_awe/lib/xs3a directory inable to build applications with this software.

 Features
 ========